 Connecting UMD’s Do Good Campus and Expanding Its Opportunities

-This Council is composed of senior administrators from virtually all schools and colleges, as well as the Division of Student Affairs, University Libraries, Office of Diversity and Inclusion and the Department of Intercollegiate Athletics.
-These appointees were selected by their respective deans and/or senior leadership, in collaboration with the Provost and the Director of the Do Good Institute.
+This Council is composed of senior administrators from virtually all schools and colleges, as well as the Division of Student Affairs, University Libraries, Belonging & Community and the Department of Intercollegiate Athletics.
+These appointees were selected by their respective deans and/or senior leadership, in collaboration with the Office of the Provost and the Director of the Do Good Institute.

-Throughout the summer of 2024, the Council worked to relaunch the Do Good Campus Fund and to support the incredible social impact work happening across UMD’s campus through the implementation of year one projects.
+Throughout the summer of 2025, the Council worked to relaunch the Do Good Campus Fund and to support the incredible social impact work happening across UMD’s campus through the implementation of year two projects.

-The Campus Fund will name its second round of recipients during the 2024-2025 academic year.
+The Campus Fund named its second round of recipients during the 2024-2025 academic year.

 Meet the Do Good Campus Strategic Leadership Council Members